Bockiii/deezloadermx-docker/README.md

 ## Tags

-`latest`                : Latest state of the master branch.
-Can be considered "working".
+`latest`                : V4.4.0 of Deezloader Remix

-`dev`                   : Latest state of the development branch.
-Highly unstable, can break at any time.
-You should not generally use this.

-Both tags include `amd64`, `arm32v7` and `arm64v8` architectures.
+Tag includes `amd64`, `arm32v7` and `arm64v8` architectures.
 Big thanks to tempestnano on github for the arm containers!

 ## Disclaimer and Links